tfedoris/MSCS621-concordance/README.md

 Python 3.5.2+

 ## Setup and Usage
-To run the server via Tornado HTTP, please execute the following from the root directory:
+To run the server via Tornado HTTP, please execute the following from the backend directory:

 ```
 pip3 install -r requirements.txt